iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 }
 ```

 If one would like to be even more FAIR and machine-actionable, you could use a `DefinedTerm` from an ontology to further qualify the categories of instruments or occupations of people when the metadata was recorded.
-Here's an example using the Occupation Ontology from the OBO Foundry and Library to describe the job title of Pierre Aronnax, and a term from a fictional ontology for the category of the instrument used:
+Here's an example using the Occupation Ontology from the OBO Foundry and Library to describe the occupation of Pierre Aronnax, and a term from a fictional ontology for the category of the instrument used:

 ```json
 {